narsisn/pinterest_similar_data_crawler/README.md

 ## **Pinterest Similar Data Crawler for Visual Search Tasks**
-Note: I have used the repository "https://github.com/ataknkcyn/pinterest-crawler" as a base code and then changed it for similar data crawling target.
+Note: I have used this repository "https://github.com/ataknkcyn/pinterest-crawler" as a base code and then changed it for similar data crawling target.

 ## Requirements
  - Python 3+